The Alum Cave Trail

 The Alum Cave Trail is a 5.5-mile round trip hike that starts at the Alum Cave Bluffs Parking Area and ends at the summit of Mount LeConte, one of the tallest mountains in the Smoky Mountains.

-The Alum Cave Trail is a 5.5-mile (8.9 km) hike to the fifth largest cave in Great Smoky Mountains National Park, USA.
-The round-trip hike from the trailhead to the cave and back takes about 3-4 hours.
+The Alum Cave Trail is a 5.5-mile round-trip hike that passes by Alum Cave.
+The round-trip hike from the trailhead to the cave and back takes about three to four hours.

 History of Alum Cave